apomorovv/vanguard-multi-asset-portfolio/docs/ibm_qpu_experiment.md

   --overwrite
 ```

+`--ibm-backend` is required when the selected quantum backend is
+`ibm_runtime`.

+## 9. Why Angles Are Optimized Classically

-The classical angle optimizer runs in the exact fixed-weight subspace.
-This is
+The current implementation optimizes angles in the exact fixed-weight CPU
-intentional: at the default 16-qubit, seven-excitation window it operates on
-only \(\binom{16}{7}=11{,}440\) states.
-The QPU samples the transferred physical
+subspace, then transfers those angles to the physical circuit.

+For a 16-qubit, 7-excitation window, the optimizer works with

+$$
+\binom{16}{7}=11{,}440
+$$

+states.

-circuit; it is not used for dozens of sequential COBYLA evaluations.
+Using the QPU for dozens of sequential COBYLA evaluations would add queue and
+latency costs and would make the experiment difficult to reproduce.
+Angle
+transfer isolates the hardware-sampling question.

+## 10. Cardinality on Hardware

+In the ideal model, the XY mixer preserves Hamming weight.

+On hardware, invalid-cardinality samples may appear because of:

+- state-preparation error;
+- gate error;
+- routing and added operations;
+- decoherence;
+- readout error.

+Report the raw rate:

+$$
+\text{raw fixed-weight rate}
+=
+\frac{\text{shots with Hamming weight }r}
+{\text{total shots}}.
+$$

+If postselection is used, also report how many shots and unique supports remain.
+Do not report only the postselected rate.

+## 11. Allocation and Financial Validation

+For every selected fixed-weight support:

+1. combine it with the frozen holdings;
+2. solve the fixed-support continuous allocation;
+3. reconstruct the full-universe weight vector;
+4. validate budget, bounds, groups, turnover, exact cardinality, active-weight
+   rules, eligibility, mandatory holdings, and every enabled optional guardrail;
+5. reject any support with a breach above tolerance.

+The best measured bitstring is not automatically the best validated portfolio.
+The QUBO is a surrogate and the exact allocation changes the weights.

+## 12. Fair Classical Comparison

+A quantum-advantage claim requires more than observing an improving QPU sample.

+Compare against classical LNS using:

+- the same window;
+- the same starting support;
+- the same QUBO;
+- the same allocation oracle;
+- the same validation rule;
+- an equal end-to-end time budget.

+The end-to-end QPU time includes:

+- classical preprocessing;
+- angle optimization;
+- circuit construction;
+- transpilation;
+- queue time;
+- QPU execution;
+- result retrieval;
+- decoding;
+- allocation;
+- validation.

+Report QPU usage time separately, but do not substitute it for total wall time.

-## Acceptance and reporting
+## 13. Acceptance Checklist

-Before using a QPU result in the presentation, confirm:
+Before presenting a hardware result, confirm:

+- `actual_backend` is IBM Runtime;
-- the actual backend is `ibm_runtime` and a job ID is present;
+- a Runtime job ID is present;
 - no fallback reason is recorded;
-- the transpiled circuit width matches the intended window;
+- the intended window size is reflected in the transpiled circuit;
-- raw counts sum to the requested shots;
+- counts sum to the requested shots;
+- raw invalid-cardinality samples are disclosed;
-- every presented support was reallocated and independently validated;
+- every reported support was reallocated and validated;
-- invalid-cardinality samples are reported, not silently treated as valid;
-- QPU usage time and complete wall time are both disclosed;
+- complete wall time and QPU usage time are both shown;
-- the classical comparison uses the same window, objective, shots/candidate
+- the classical comparison uses the same window and timing convention;
-  budget, and end-to-end timing convention.
+- the archived result package contains all raw tables and diagnostics.

-Read `quantum_execution.csv`, `hybrid_diagnostics.json`, and
+Read together:

-`constraint_checks.csv` together.
-A high cardinality rate is a circuit
-correctness result; it is not a portfolio-quality or speed result by itself.
+- `quantum_execution.csv`;
+- `hybrid_diagnostics.json`;
+- `change_windows.csv`;
+- `constraint_checks.csv`;
+- `hybrid_summary.csv`.

+## 14. Claims the Experiment Can Support

+Appropriate claims include:

+- the circuit executed on a named IBM backend;
+- ideal and hardware cardinality rates were measured;
+- the QPU generated one or more financially feasible supports after allocation;
+- the best QPU-guided support improved or did not improve the warm start;
+- hardware depth and error reduced candidate quality relative to ideal
+  simulation.

+Do not claim:

+- a full 2,000-asset quantum optimization;
+- global optimality from QPU sampling;
+- quantum speedup from QPU usage time alone;
+- quantum advantage without an equal-budget classical comparison.